ontherunwithdman/WHSTechNotes/journal.md

 Coding can enhance creativity by allowing you to experiment with different ideas and solutions.
 It can also foster collaboration by providing a common language for people to communicate and work together on projects.

 For example, a graphic designer could use code to create interactive website designs, or a musician could use code to create new sounds and music.
+# October 21, 2024
+Artificial intelligence (AI) is transforming many industries, including healthcare, education, and business.
+AI can improve efficiency and innovation in these industries.
+For example, AI can be used to develop new drugs and treatments, personalize education, and automate tasks in businesses.
+AI can also help to improve the quality of life for people with disabilities.

+However, AI also poses some risks.
+For example, AI could lead to job automation, which could result in widespread unemployment.
+AI could also be used to create biased algorithms, which could discriminate against certain groups of people.
+Additionally, AI could be used to create cybersecurity threats, such as malware and phishing attacks.